dermacuser/stepwebsite/README.md

 # stepwebsite
-This is a task of my College course "STEP" it was made in HTML, CSS and JS.\nEven though JS was just used to forward to other websites.
+This is a task of my College course "STEP" it was made in HTML, CSS and JS.
+Even though JS was just used to forward to other websites.